 Harlequin Duck—Photo: John Gussman

-Annually, past Harlequin awardees who have remained active as OPAS leaders, solicit nominees from our board and membership for a member or members who have made outstanding contributions to our programs and mission.
-This year, Dee Renee Ericks was the recipient of the Harlequin Award, presented at our September 17th meeting.
-Dee Renee was recognized for her outstanding and generous contributions of time, talent, and effort toward the conservation of birds and birding habitat on the Olympic Peninsula.
+Each year, past Harlequin Award recipients who remain active OPAS leaders solicit nominations from our board and membership.
+The award honors members who have made outstanding and generous contributions of time, talent, and effort toward the conservation of birds and bird habitat on the Olympic Peninsula.

 Harlequin Award

-Background: Board Resolution established the Olympic Peninsula Audubon Society Harlequin Award on June 10, 1982.
-Its stated purpose was to recognize Olympic Peninsula Audubon Society (OPAS) members for their “outstanding and generous contributions of time, talent and effort toward the conservation of birds and birding habitat on the Olympic Peninsula through scientific, educational and advocacy endeavors.”
-The first Harlequin Award committee was asked to prepare a ranked list of award nominees for the Board, the Board made the final choice.
+Background: The OPAS Board established the Harlequin Award on June 10, 1982 to recognize members for their “outstanding and generous contributions of time, talent and effort toward the conservation of birds and birding habitat on the Olympic Peninsula through scientific, educational and advocacy endeavors.”

 OPAS Harlequin Award Recipients 1981 - present